-In our series of Must Do Things Around Greater Houston, we take a closer look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
-From must-see museums and vintage shops featuring local goods to top fine dining eateries and dingy dives dishing out with the best burger, take a trip through Houston with us, ‘hood by ‘hood.
+In our Must Do Things Around Greater Houston series, we take a look at Houston’s vast array of communities, neighborhoods and destinations to bring you five fun, tasty, surprising and enticing reasons you should give each one a visit.
+Originally published in 2016, we are now refreshing, updating, and adding to this series, including new neighborhoods and destinations.

-Named after pear trees abundant in the area in the 1890s, the third largest city in the Houston MSA is getting more enticing by the day.
-From the city’s best barbecue to an extraordinary temple, check out our five Pearland must dos.
+Named for the pear trees abundant in the area in the 1890s, the third largest city in the Greater Houston area is growing more enticing by the day.

 5 Must Do Things in Pearland

-- Get the gold standard of ‘q at Killen’s Barbecue – Chef Ronnie Killen’s namesake smokery is widely regarded as Houston’s best barbecue, but you’ll have to try it and judge for yourself.
-Don’t be scared by the potential line, because one bite of the monster-sized beef ribs, flawlessy executed fat-melting brisket, and killer fried chicken will convince you it’s worth your time.
-Plus, there are free kegs on to “assist” with the longer waits over the weekends.
+- Get the gold standard of ‘q at Killen’s Barbecue – Chef Ronnie Killen’s namesake smokery is widely regarded as Houston’s best barbecue, but you’ll have to try it and judge for yourself (fans of beef will want to check out Killen’s Steakhouse and Killen’s Burgers, too).
+Don’t be scared by the potential line, because one bite of the monster-sized beef ribs, flawlessly executed fat-melting brisket, and killer fried chicken will convince you it’s worth your time.
+Plus, there are free kegs tapped to “assist” with the longer waits over the weekends.
 Click here for directions.

 - Feast your eyes on the Sri Meenakshi Temple – Inspired by the grand Meenakshi Temple in Madurai, India, this majestic temple dedicated to the Hindu goddess Meenakshi stands out from its surroundings.
 Take in the ornate marble carvings, soaring ceilings, and beautiful sacredness of the temple complex.
 The visuals will feed the mind and soul, but if you’re hungry, they also sell a mean vegetable samosa.
 Click here for directions.